Search This Blog

 I am sure many recognize that there is a stakeholder register where important characteristics of stakeholders, such as the power, influence, interest, tolerance, threshold, engagement strategy, and communication preferences are captured.
 Sometimes, I find that both practitioners and students only identify individuals or external members identified.
 The concept of stakeholder groups, like the service operations, marketing, data analytics, are missed.

-But, why is stakeholder group important?
-Simply put, assigning stakeholders into groups helps them classify the optimal type of communication that can suit for a group of stakeholders.
+But why is stakeholder group important?
+Simply put, assigning stakeholders into groups helps them classify the optimal type of communication that can suit a group of stakeholders.
 Additionally, such a stakeholder grouping can also help see patterns of relationships among the stakeholders within that group to engage these stakeholders within that group more effectively.
-This group's ability to influence can then be very effective for the alternative generation and problem-solving enabling the decision-making due to the power of the plurality.
+This group's ability to influence can then be very effective for the alternative generation and problem-solving, enabling the decision-making due to the power of the plurality.
 This powerful decision-making not only helps in project management but also in the strategic and operational governance at the program management and portfolio management.

 So, stakeholders can also be grouped by other characteristics based on their ability to exercise such influence.
 Hence, to assess the influence within the stakeholder groups, some powerful questions to ask are: